Hippopotamuses might look like adorable creatures, but they are easily one of the most deadly animals in Africa.

 Hippo meat easily has three times more unsaturated fat than beef.
 This adds a delightful oiliness or butteriness to your overall meat flavor.

-Even if you cook it over an open fire as is the traditional method.
+But that is not all; hippo meat is also extremely succulent and juicy even if you cook it over an open fire as the traditional method.

-But, hippo meat is actually far healthier than you know.
+Interestingly, hippo meat is actually far healthier than you know.
 It does not have as much cholesterol as other meats.

-Especially when you compare it to cattle.
-Hippo meat is not a common meat outside Africa.
-But it can be acquired.
+This is because it does not contain as much LDL cholesterol, especially when you compare it to cattle.
+Hippo meat is not a common meat outside Africa, but it can be acquired.

 How your hippo meat tastes is entirely dependent on how you season it.
 But, it should still have a somewhat gamey yet beefy flavor.